 Sexual boundaries

 As steward of your own sexuality, you are responsible to set boundaries so that others do not use you in inappropriate ways and that you do not use others inappropriately.
 In addition to obvious sexual actions, there are other areas to be avoided.
 Flirting, innuendo, and suggestive conversation show disrespect for the other person and are a form of manipulation and predatory behavior.
 Fantasizing sexually about someone else is using them without their permission.
 Such actions affect your self-concept and your relationship with the other person.
-This is a particularly difficult area for people who have been abused sexually, because they often have difficulty differentiating between sexuality and true loving feelings.
+This is a particularly difficult area for people who have been abused sexually, because they often have difficulty differentiating between sexuality and true loving feelings, or they may not feel they are allowed to have or “deserve” to have boundaries.

 Emotional boundaries